 Renewed hope for precious land at Lodge Hill

 Area is the only one in the UK to be designated for nightingales.
+And nightingales are just one of the rare species found at Lodge Hill

-The calling-in1 of a decision to build on one of the most important wildlife areas in the country, home to the largest population of nightingale in England, is today welcomed by The Wildlife Trusts.
+The calling-in* of a decision to build on one of the most important wildlife areas in the country, home to the largest population of nightingale in England, is today welcomed by The Wildlife Trusts.

 A public inquiry will be held into the Lodge Hill case and according to the Department of Communities and Local Government (DCLG): “ministers’ decision will be made after consideration of a planning inspector’s report and other relevant matters.”